HOW WAS THE COLOSSEUM BUILT ?

 A second finding followed the first one: the tufa structures of opus quadratum and the upper ones of bricks, that fill up the spaces between the travertine pillars (and that, together with the pillars, constitute the radial walls of the amphitheatre) can be considered as completely independent from the pillars and from the upper big arches, therefore built after them, at a later time.
 This possibility is made more evident by the great facility of working the tufa stone, and by the renowned ability of the Romans in executing the opus quadratum.

-The image on the right (taken from Cozzo’s book) shows how the travertine blocks of the external facade, with sculpted half columns, have been sometimes mounted overlooking the best practice (i.e. placing blocks of the same size one on top of the other), perhaps with the intent to speed up the completion or to optimise the use of the stones.
+The image above (taken from Cozzo’s book) shows how the travertine blocks of the external facade, with sculpted half columns, have been sometimes mounted overlooking the best practice (i.e. placing blocks of the same size one on top of the other), perhaps with the intent to speed up the completion or to optimize the use of the stones.+

 On the ground floor, for instance, where the intermediate travertine pillars in the radial structures present also some projections and hollows so as to ensure the grip with the tufa opus quadratum structure, nothing excludes that this opus quadratum was built independently from the rising of the pillars.
 Actually, this independence is demonstrated by a certain length of a radial wall, in which the base of the opus quadratum is completely independent from the base of the travertine pillars.
 Though this independence does not result at first sight equally evident in all the radial walls of the ground floor, we can be completely assured of its existence by a great lot of little details that cannot escape a careful investigation.
 On the other hand, it is sufficient to demonstrate it in some points, in order to accept it for the rest of the building.
 On the second floor of the amphitheatre this independence between the travertine pillars and the tufa or brick walls is demonstrated beyond any discussion by photographic evidence.